 Dome Top cages provide more space for your bird to climb and play.
 They also allow for easier placement of toys and perches within the cage.

-It is super important to have an area for your bird to be out of their cage and feel a part of the family (flock) activities.
-We recommend a dome top cage and separate play stand that can be moved to whichever room the family is in.
+It is important to have an area for your bird to be out of their cage and feel a part of the family activities.
+We recommend a dome top cage and separate play stand that can be moved to whichever room the family is in, or a play top with an extra table top perch so that your bird can be with you as well.
 There are many styles of portable play stands available for all budgets.

 Door Size and Style